millejoh/emacs-ipython-notebook/README.in.rst

 ... get IDE-like behavior?
    The official python module for EIN is elpy_, installed separately.
 Other `program modes`_ for non-python kernels may be installed with varying degrees of EIN compatibility.

-... undo?
-   Cell-level actions like ``C-c C-b`` cannot be undone.
-   Undo's whilst a cell continues receiving output will actually *redo* the last action.
-This is due to "`undo boundaries`_" being inserted by the receiving cell, a known EIN bug.
-   Undo's will not work under ``undo-tree-mode``, a default mode for Doom and Spacemacs, and other packages employing ``evil-mode``.

 .. _spacemacs layer: https://github.com/syl20bnr/spacemacs/tree/master/layers/%2Blang/ipython-notebook
 .. _company-mode: https://github.com/company-mode/company-mode
 .. _jupyterhub: https://github.com/jupyterhub/jupyterhub